BBeese/Interview-Prep/README.md

 ## Behavioral questions
 - Tell me about yourself.
-- Why do you want to for for X?
+- **Why do you want to for for X?**
 - What is a time you had a conflict with a team member, and how did you resolve it?
 - What is your greatest strength?
 - What is your greatest weakness?
+- **What are your goals?**
 - What was a challenge you had to overcome?
-- Describe a time in the past where you have failed, and what you learned from it
+- Describe a time where you have failed, and what you learned from it
 - What are you actively trying to improve on?
-- Why are you switching jobs?
+- **Why are you switching jobs?**
-- What do you know about this company?
 - What does your dream job look like?
-- How do you handle conflict / anger?
+- Where do you see yourself in 5 years?
 - Tell me about a time you made a mistake and how did you resolve it?
 - Tell me about something you did at work you are proud of?